H4ZA/H4ZA/README.md

 - 👀 I’m interested in python and unity
 - 🌱 I’m currently learning both
 - 💞️ I’m looking to collaborate on any projects for beginners
+- #  Hoping to learn more from you all

 <!---
 H4ZA/H4ZA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.